ryanburgess/blm-resources/README.md

  * [For Our White Friends Desiring to Be Allies](https://sojo.net/articles/our-white-friends-desiring-be-allies) - This is a great article helping to educate people on how they can be strong allies.

 ## Newsletters
+ * [Black Lives Matter Newsletter](https://blacklivesmatter.com/sign-up-for-updates/) - An email newsletter to get updates about the 2020 election cycle from Black Lives Matter.

 ## Contributing
 1. Fork it